alejeindrox/alejeindrox/game/choose-character.md

 The realm of Codevania needs a hero... or at least someone who knows how to write a recursive function.

-Pick your class and begin your journey through `merge conflict mountains`, `legacy caves`, and the fiery depths of the CI/CD pipeline.
+Pick your class and begin your journey through `Forkstorm mountains`, `legacy caves`, and the fiery depths of the Eternal Pipeline.

 ---